Hirohiko Araki: Debut and JoJo's Bizarre Adventure

 Araki left Miyagi University of Education before graduating, and made his debut under the name Toshiyuki Araki (荒木 利之, Araki Toshiyuki) in 1980 with the wild west one-shot Poker Under Arms, which was a "Selected Work" at that year's Tezuka Award.
 His first serialization was Cool Shock B.T. in 1983, about a young magician who solves mysteries.
-But the first series to display his signature amount of gore was 1984's Baoh.
+He began incorporating graphic violence into his work with Baoh in 1984.
 It tells the story of a man who is implanted with a parasite by an evil organization, giving him superhuman powers, and follows as he fights against them.
 Baoh was adapted into an OVA in 1989; the manga was released in the US by Viz Media in 1990 (in tankōbon form in 1995), but the OVA didn't get a stateside release until 2002.
-It wasn't until The Gorgeous Irene in 1985, that his signature art style of buff, muscular characters came into its own, though it would later become more flamboyant.
+With The Gorgeous Irene in 1985, large, muscular characters became an emphasis of his art style, which would become more flamboyant throughout his later works.

 His next series would become his magnum opus, 1987's JoJo's Bizarre Adventure.
 The series begins in 1880s England and follows Jonathan Joestar (nicknamed JoJo) and his adopted brother Dio Brando, who eventually tries to kill their father in order to obtain his share of inheritance.
 When confronted, Dio puts on an ancient mask that turns him into a vampire.
 Jonathan then learns a breathing technique named Hamon, which grants JoJo various powers to combat Dio.
 Subsequent arcs of JoJo follow the descendants of the Joestar family, and many are set in different parts of the world.
 The third and most popular arc, Stardust Crusaders, downplays the vampire story and Hamon technique, instead introducing a new power known as Stands, which remain the focus of the series today.
 Still being serialized almost 40 years later, JoJo's Bizarre Adventure has been adapted into numerous other forms of media and the manga had 120 million collected volumes in print by 2022.
 From 2011 to 2021, Araki produced JoJolion, the eighth story arc of the series, serialized in Ultra Jump magazine.

+While not directly involved in the production of the internationally-popular TV adaptations by David Production and Warner Bros., Araki was an executive overseer and big-picture decision-maker, working to keep the adaptations faithful to the source material.
+The practical and conceptual difficulty of the original work required producer Hisataka Kasama to hire two directors with different skill sets, Naokatsu Tsuda and Kenichi Suzuki, to work collaboratively on the project.
+The anime adaptation for the seventh installment in the series, Steel Ball Run, was officially announced on April 12, 2025 at the JOJODAY event.